WebOrigami/docs/scrap/graphs.md

 ## Explorable graphs

-Graph Origami is designed to work with a very flexible type of graph called an _explorable graph_.
+Web Origami is designed to work with a very flexible type of graph called an _explorable graph_.
 An explorable graph is any structure that can do two things:

 1. An explorable graph can tell you the keys it wants to make public — the labels on the arrows leading to the values.
 In the case of the `public` folder, the keys are file names (`images`, etc.); for the team data, the keys are the array indices (0, 1, 2) and property names (`name`, `location`, etc.).
 1. You can ask an explorable graph for the value that goes with a given key.
 If you ask the graph for `src` folder for the `public` key, it will give you back the `public` folder as a graph.
 If you ask the team data graph for the `0` key, it will give you back the data for the first team member.

-Graph Origami _treats all explorable graphs exactly the same way_.
+Web Origami _treats all explorable graphs exactly the same way_.
 Whatever you can do to a graph of files you can also do to a graph of data, and vice versa.
-For example, while many web servers let you browse through folders of files, Graph Origami lets you also browse inside data files.
+For example, while many web servers let you browse through folders of files, Web Origami lets you also browse inside data files.

 <span class="tutorialStep"></span> In the address bar, navigate to `teamData.yaml` to see the team data.
 Now add a trailing slash to that address, so that it ends in `teamData.yaml/`.